 Launching a new product is a bold venture and a severe challenge for startup founders, particularly those looking for a trustworthy tech partner.
 In an environment where disruption is the norm and new competitors can emerge overnight (especially in software development), startups need to move fast to capture market share and stay ahead of the competition.
-It makes time to market crucial metric.
+It makes time to market a crucial metric.

 In other words, being able to deliver a product or service to the market ahead of your competition and changes can make the difference between success and failure for a startup.
 In our guide for startups, we summed up the fundamentals of the topic and some insights on how to reduce time to market.